-Courts may be more comfortable holding fossil fuel companies liable for NRDs than openended damages for adaptation and infrastructure repair.
-NRD awards against fossil fuel companies have long-standing precedent as a result of numerous marine oil spills that are familiar to courts.
-But also, the equity concerns noted at the outset of this chapter may undermine openended liability for funding adaptation infrastructure, as fossil fuel industry coffers can likely fund only a fraction of the deserving communities that need financial assistance to adapt.
-NRDs hold the advantage of abating the underlying environmental problem (excess atmospheric carbon) causing global damage.
-They are closely analogous to the three categories of litigation involving toxic chemicals, now proceeding apace to hold producers liable.
+Courts may be more comfortable holding fossil fuel companies liable for NRDs than for open-ended damages for adaptation and infrastructure repair.70 NRD awards against fossil fuel companies have longstanding precedent as a result of numerous marine oil spills that are familiar to courts.
+But also, the equity concerns noted at the outset of this chapter may undermine open-ended liability for funding adaptation infrastructure, as fossil fuel industry coffers can likely fund only a fraction of the deserving communities that need financial assistance to adapt.
+NRDs hold the advantage of abating the underlying environmental problem (excess atmospheric carbon) causing global damage.71 They are closely analogous to the three categories of litigation involving toxic chemicals, now proceeding apace to hold producers liable.

-At least eight of the notable PCB suits against Monsanto have survived motions to dismiss.
-In San Jose v.
-Monsanto, a federal judge ruled that Monsanto may be liable for public nuisance when it failed to provide adequate instructions on how to dispose of PCBs properly.
-In Seattle v.
-Monsanto, the court refused to grant defendant's motion to dismiss, finding, "Seattle has sufficiently alleged that Monsanto produced and marketed certain toxic chemicals that now contaminate Seattle's streets, drainage systems, and [waterways]."
-In Oregon v.
-Monsanto, the
+At least eight of the notable PCB suits against Monsanto have survived motions to dismiss.72 In San Jose v Monsanto, a federal judge ruled that Monsanto may be liable for public nuisance as it failed to provide adequate instructions on how to dispose of PCBs properly.73 In Seattle v Monsanto, the court refused to grant defendant's motion to dismiss, finding that "Seattle has sufficiently alleged that Monsanto produced and marketed certain toxic chemicals that now contaminate Seattle's streets, drainage systems, and [waterways]."74 In Oregon v Monsanto the court squarely rejected Monsanto's position that a manufacturer could escape liability for trespass claims, stating, "Defendants cite no authority for the proposition that the general elements of trespass do not apply to a party whose relevant actions were in the context of manufacturing a product and/or placing that product into a stream of commerce."75